-HTC recruits Robert Downey Jr. to be part of its 'Change' campaignAlex Wagner - Deputy Managing Editor, News Desk
+HTC recruits Robert Downey Jr. to be part of its 'Change' campaignAlex Wagner - Editorial Director of News and Content

 It looks like a phone/tablet hybrid isn't the only "big thing" that HTC's got coming.
 The company today announced a new ad campaign dubbed "Change" that features Iron Man star Robert Downey Jr. The first brief clip, dubbed "The Arrival," shows Downey Jr. walking into a boardroom and rattling off his first possible HTC acronym, "Humongous Tinfoil Catamaran."